 They've got Lucky Charms, Apple Jacks, Frosted Flakes and 15 more cereal options to start with!
 Watch my video review of the Milk & Cream collab with Rugrats!

 - Ralph's Famous Italian Ices - The story of Ralph's begins almost 100 years ago in 1928, when Ralph Silvestro came to the US from Italy and began making his soon-to-be famous Italian Ices and began selling them in Staten Island.

 They serve dozens upon dozens of flavors of Italian Ices, sherbets, milkshakes, soft-serve and regular ice cream and more.
 There's something for everyone and even though they're so popular they've always kept this vibe as your local ice cream spot.

 - Serendipity's Frozen Hot Chocolate - If you're close to my age or older then you've likely heard of this NYC landmark as Serendipity was a celebrity hot spot when it first opened and has been featured in several films including One Fine Day and, of course, Serendipity, starring Kate Beckinsale and John Cusack.

 The famous treat is the Frrrozen Hot Chocolate that tastes more icy than creamy (unlike a regular milkshake) and has that classic cocoa flavor.
 The decor is funky and whimsical and makes for a fun visit.

 Plus, they're now offering a vegan coconut version!

 Even More Must-Try New York City Ice Cream

-Must-Try Desserts in NYC: Pastries and Sweets Galore!
+Must-Try Desserts in New York: Pastries and Sweets Galore!